(1,1) almost L-space knots: Background and Review

 Up to isotopy, we can ensure that each bigon in a $(1,1)$ diagram contains at least one basepoint by successively isotoping away bigons in the complement of the basepoints, that is, by simply ``pulling tight'' the curves.
 Then by fixing a choice of the parametrization of $S^1\times S^1$, each $(1,1)$ diagram admits a unique \emph{standard diagram}, encoded by a four-tuple $(p,q,r,s)$ following the convention of J. Rasmussen~\cite{Ras_homology}.
 See Figure \ref{fig: standard}.
-The number $p$ is an invariant of the knot, while $q$ is an invariant of the diagram.
+The number $p$ is an invariant of the knot {--- it is the rank of the knot Floer homology of the knot --- while $q$ depends on the diagram}.
 A priori, $s$ may take value in $\Z$.
 However, note that the transformation $(p,q,r,s) \rightarrow (p,q,r,s+p)$ amounts to performing a Dehn twist along the red $\alpha$ curve, which changes the isotopy class of the diagram but preserves the manifold-knot pair.
-Therefore for each $(1,1)$ diagram we can choose the unique standard diagram representative such that $s$ is in the interval $[0,p).$ There is an involution given by reflection in the horizontal direction, which corresponds to taking the mirror of the manifold-knot pair, and corresponds to the transformation $(p,q,s,r) \rightarrow (p,q,p-2q-r,2q-s).$ Each $(1,1)$ diagram is uniquely associated to a standard diagram and therefore to a four-tuple, but different standard diagrams can give rise to the same knot.
-We denote the $(1,1)$ knot associated to a four-tuple $(p,q,s,r)$ by $K(p,q,r,s).$
+Therefore for each $(1,1)$ diagram we can choose the unique standard diagram representative such that $s$ is in the interval $[0,p).$ There is an involution given by reflection in the horizontal direction, which corresponds to taking the mirror of the manifold-knot pair, and corresponds to the transformation $(p,q,{r},{s}) \rightarrow (p,q,p-2q-r,2q-s).$ Each $(1,1)$ diagram is uniquely associated to a standard diagram and therefore to a four-tuple, but different standard diagrams can give rise to the same knot.
+We denote the $(1,1)$ knot associated to a four-tuple $(p,q,{r},{s})$ by $K(p,q,r,s).$

-\begin{remark} In the convention of \cite{GLV}, a $(1,1)$ diagrams is called \emph{reduced} if each bigon contains at least one basepoint.
-Note that the difference between a reduced $(1,1)$ diagrams and a standard diagram is merely whether one fixes a parametrization of $S^1\times S^1$ or not.
-Therefore one does not lose generality by making statements regarding standard diagram. \end{remark}
+\begin{remark} In the convention of \cite{GLV}, a $(1,1)$ diagram is called \emph{reduced} if each bigon contains at least one basepoint.
+Note that the difference between a reduced $(1,1)$ diagram and a standard diagram is merely whether one fixes a parametrization of $S^1\times S^1$ or not.
+Therefore one does not lose generality by making statements regarding standard diagrams. \end{remark}

 We will be interested in standard diagrams that satisfy various properties.
 First recall the following definition from the introduction: \coherent* L-space knots are diagrammatically characterized amongst $(1,1)$ knots as follows: \lspace* We now give a reinterpretation of Greene-Lewallen-Vafaee's proof of Theorem \ref{thm: lspace}.
 This will give an indication of how we shall proceed in the case of almost L-space knots.